“You gave me my first kiss”

 He accompanied this text with an image where you can see who will be part of the cast of the telenovela Rebel being a girl; the interpreter of “El Rey” holds her in his arms and kisses her on the mouth.
 This post, which has already been deleted, has unleashed a series of criticisms, because it is considered something “inappropriate” for a girl.
 It should be remembered that, in January of this year, Fernández was in the eye of the hurricane after a video was released where he touched a young woman on the bust.

 But that was not the only occasion in which he was accused of this type of abuse, other women accused him of alleged sexual assaults, and there were even those who claimed that he had raped her.
-However, nothing was ever proven to him nor were any lawsuits filed against him for which they were only left in the category of rumors.
+However, nothing was ever proven, nor were any lawsuits filed against him, so only the accusations remained.

 Vicente Fernández’s family decided to do the funeral in private.
 There will be other posthumous tributes later.